abhishek-kumar-code/Docker-Compose-with-Multiple-Local-Containers/README.md

 # Docker-Compose-with-Multiple-Local-Containers
-A web application built on NodeJS and hosted using Docker container that counts the number of visits to a web-page.
+A web application built on NodeJS and Redis server, hosted using Docker container, which counts the number of visits to a web-page.

 # To build multiple containers using docker-compose
 docker-compose up